 Opiate addiction is a tremendous problem in Colorado, and the U.S. and hundreds of millions of prescriptions for these drugs are written each year.
 Prescription painkillers are intended to treat severe or chronic pain that can’t be treated any other way, but prescriptions have flooded the market and made them available to more and more people over the years.
 For a lot of people, an addiction to opioids begins with prescription painkillers and then moves on to include heroin, which is cheaper.

+When it comes to opioid and opiate addiction, there is a lot to learn.
 Opiates are highly addictive, and some would consider them the most addictive class of drugs there is.
 Whether you’re taking prescription painkillers or heroin, you can become addicted quickly.
 People find that even when they’re prescribed opioids for a legitimate reason and begin taking them only for a short time, they become addicted.

 Along with the issue of whether or not opiates are addictive is the concept of tolerance and physical dependence.
 When you take opiates, your body becomes used to them relatively quickly, and you need higher doses to get the desired effects, whether that’s the euphoric high they can create, or even just pain relief.
 As your tolerance to opioids builds so does your physical dependence.